|Included in this issue...|

 You can always extend your time line if unexpected circumstances come up, but it helps to keep yourself on a specific schedule.
 If you are an active C.P.M., you only take one Bridge Exam and would set your goal to study and take your exam in two months.

-If you begin by taking the CPSM® Diagnostic Kit practice tests, you generate a score report that tells you your strengths and weaknesses against the tested exam content.
-When you follow the directions in the Diagnostic Kit, you also get bibliographic references to each item that you missed, telling you where to find the detailed explanations within the other study items (ISM Professional Series and CPSM® Study Guide).
+If you begin by taking the CPSM® Diagnostic Practice Exam practice tests, you generate a score report that tells you your strengths and weaknesses against the tested exam content.
+When you follow the directions in the Diagnostic Practice Exam, you also get bibliographic references to each item that you missed, telling you where to find the detailed explanations within the other study items (ISM Professional Series and CPSM® Study Guide).
 These references give you a personalized study plan based on the areas you need to strengthen the most.
 You'll know which study items you need that contain the areas you need to work on.
-By using the Diagnostic Kit, you study with a plan based on your needs while keeping your studies time-efficient and cost-efficient.
+By using the Diagnostic Practice Exam, you study with a plan based on your needs while keeping your studies time-efficient and cost-efficient.

 Get started on your CPSM® today by visiting the How to Study page.